-Niagara-on-the-Lake Hydro maintains a practice of not carrying excess cash but using a line of credit with a Schedule A bank.
+Niagara-on-the-Lake Hydro's current ratio was 0.92 in 2015.
+Two factors lower Niagara-on-the-Lake Hydro's current ratio.
+First, Niagara-on-the-Lake has two loans that are classified as demand loans so are classified as current liabilities even though the interest rate is fixed over the intended life of the loan by way of an interest rate swap.
+Second, Niagara-on-the-Lake Hydro maintains a practice of not carrying excess cash but using a line of credit with a Schedule A bank.
 This is more efficient than having excess cash in the bank.
 Niagara-on-the-Lake Hydro is comfortable with this practice due to its low debt levels.

-• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio
+• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio company's assets.

-The debt to equity ratio is a financial ratio indicating the relative proportion of shareholders' equity and debt used to finance a company's assets.
 The Ontario Energy Board uses a capital structure of 60% debt and 40% equity (a debt to equity ratio of 60/40 or 1.5) when setting rates for an electricity utility.
-A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments, while a low debt-to-equity ratio may indicate that an electricity distributor is not taking advantage of the increased profits that may be had through increased financial debt.
+The average debt to equity ratio in 2015 for Ontario electricity distributors was 1.24.